Andrews-repo/WindowsServer/README.md

 Initially I installed Server 2012, for some reason.
 Got the ETH controller working, to realize i should be using Server 2019.

 #Installed Server 2019
-* Installer from manufacturer doesnt recognize MOBO.ETH controller for Server 2019.
+* Installer from manufacturer doesnt recognize MOBO/ETH controller for Server 2019.
   * Tried installing "intel chipset software" and no help
   * Solution: Download drivers directly, and point windows to install a different driver, but point to file storing correct driver.
 Some solutions suggested disabling driver signature check and editing driver files.